Creating and Performing Your Own Work with David Ford

 Cancellation Policy

-If you cancel before the first session, you will be refunded any amount over $50 that you’ve paid.
+If you cancel before the first session, you will be refunded any tuition amount over $50 that you have paid.
+Service fees are non-refundable.
 If you cancel after the first session, you will be refunded half the tuition.
 If you cancel any time after the second session, you will receive no refund.
 Cancellations must be made with a Marsh staff person by calling 415-282-3055

 Class Performances